netsiphd/netrd/README.md

     `netrd/reconstruction/__init__.py` instead, with the same line.

 3. After updating your local code in the previous step, the first thing to do is tell git which files you have been working on.
+(This is called staging.)
 If you worked on a distance algorithm, do

    ```
    git add netrd/distance/<your_file> netrd/distance/__init__.py